r-kan/reminder/README.md

 [q]: exit application

 # Contact
-Contact *rkan* by its_right@msn.com for any question/request/bug without hesitation.
+Please contact *rkan* by its_right@msn.com for any question/request/bug without hesitation.

 ***
 Watch screenshots and more other information at http://r-kan.github.io/reminder/